tdarlic/making-embedded-systems/Week3/README.md

     - Finally, the direct registers addresses and mapping is located in ST/STM32F4xx directory in `stm32f4xx.h`  and `stm32f429xx.h` files

 ## 5. Further investigation
+### What are the hardware registers that cause the LED to turn on and off?
+(From the processor manual, don’t worry about initialization.)

-This is short description of registers invloved in setting up the green LED As described above below is description of green LED addresses from `main.h`:
+This is short description of registers invloved in setting up the green LED

+As described above below is description of green LED addresses from `main.h`:
 ```c
 #define LD3_Pin GPIO_PIN_13